Alejandra-savagebriz/TermProject2/Report.md

 # Overview
 ## Introduction
-This report embarks on an extensive exploration of the interwoven realms of global economics, social landscapes, and educational landscapes, spanning the period from 2021 to 2023.
+<div style="text-align: justify;"> This report embarks on an extensive exploration of the interwoven realms of global economics, social landscapes, and educational landscapes, spanning the period from 2021 to 2023.
 Through the compilation and analysis of data from three diverse public sources, and using Data Engineering concepts, this project unveils a rich tapestry of insights, shedding light on the intricate interplay of socioeconomic factors that influence our world.

 ## Data Source
-This project draws its data from three distinct public sources, compiling an extensive array of economic, social, and educational indicators spanning from 2021 to 2023.
+<div style="text-align: justify;"> This project draws its data from three distinct public sources, compiling an extensive array of economic, social, and educational indicators spanning from 2021 to 2023.

 **_Dataset 1: Country Insights and GDP per Capita_**